ntop/ntopng/doc/src/clickhouse.rst

 .. code:: bash

-    ./ntopng -F="clickhouse;127.0.0.1;ntopng;flows;default;default"
+    ./ntopng -F="clickhouse;127.0.0.1;ntopng;default;default"

 In the example above, `127.0.0.1` is used to connect using IPv4 (using the symbolic string :code:`localhost` could resolve to an IPv6 address).
 A user :code:`default`, identified with password :code:`default`, with read and write permissions on database :code:`ntopng` is indicated as well.
+As shortcut you can use :code:`-F clickhouse` for :code:`F="clickhouse;127.0.0.1;ntopng;default;default"`

 Stored Information
 ------------------